Blank-c/Blank-Grabber/README.md

 - An active internet connection.

 ## How to Build?
-*If you literally have no idea how to build it.*

 1. Download and install [Python 3](https://www.python.org/downloads/) (Make sure to enable the *Add to PATH* option.)
 2. Verify the installation by executing `python --version` in [CMD](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/?).